 There are a variety of savings products out there that offer different rates and features.
 Of course, getting the best rate possible is important.
 And there may be other features that are important to you.
 Do you want your savings account attached to your checking account for easy transfers?
 Do you want restricted withdrawals to prevent temptation?

 As your income grows or you have unexpected windfalls (bonuses, tax returns, stimulus checks), plan to set most, if not all, of that money aside to boost your savings.

 Keep in mind that finances are personal!
 Experts may recommend ideals, but it’s up to you to determine your own sound and realistic financial practices.
 Follow these tips to build your savings habit today.

 Christi Baker is a nationally recognized financial educator and coach who has 25 years of experience building financial health with individuals and through community-based organizations.
-She believes in allowing personal values and vision to the lead the journey to financial health alongside the right tools, support, and resources.
+She believes in allowing personal values and vision to lead the journey to financial health alongside the right tools, support, and resources.